-- ✓ The person who died did not have a Last Will and Testament, which is usually just called "a Will." - ✓ It has been at least 30 days since the person died. - ✓ The person who died owned personal property which means things such as cars, jewelry, and bank accounts. - ✓ The entire estate located in Wyoming (including all of the personal property and all real property house, land, etc. that the person owned in Wyoming) is worth no more than \$400,000.00, after debts are subtracted.
-(This is called a small estate.) - ✓ Nobody has been named the Personal Representative in Wyoming for this estate, and nobody has a case pending (underway) in Wyoming in order to be named the Personal Representative. - ✓ The person who died was your spouse, sibling, legal parent, legal child, grandparent, grandchild, uncle, aunt, or other qualifying blood relation. - ✓ You are the only person who has a right to the property.
-OR: You are prepared to fill out a chart listing the names of all the people who have a right to the property.
+- ✓ The person who died had a Last Will and Testament, which is usually just called "a Will." - \checkmark It has been at least 30 days since the person died. - ✓ The person who died owned personal property which means things such as cars, jewelry, and bank accounts. - ✓ The entire estate located in Wyoming (including all of the personal property and all real property - house, land, etc. - that the person owned in Wyoming) is worth no more than \$400,000.00, after debts are subtracted.
+(This is called a small estate.) - ✓ Nobody has been named the Personal Representative in Wyoming for this estate, and nobody has a case pending (underway) in Wyoming in order to be named the Personal Representative. - \checkmark The person who died included you as an heir in the terms of the Will. - ✓ You are the only person who has a right to the property identified in the Will.
+OR: You are prepared to fill out a chart listing the names of all the people who have a right to the property identified in the Will.